Dina-Nashaat/Data-Structures-and-Algorithms-Nanodegree/show_me_the_data_structures/explanation.md

 ## Data Structure used:
 - Arrays

 Similar to Files recursion problem, we iterate over all users in the group, and return if a user is found.
 If not, we iterate over all users in each group.
 Similar to a tree, an initial group is the node and files are leaves.
 Each group is either an internal node or a leaf.
-In the worst case a user is not found, we traverse the whole tree which explains a complexity of `O(u + g)`
+In the worst case a user is not found, we traverse the whole tree which explains a complexity of `O(u * g)`

 ### Time Complexity:
-`O(u + g)`
+`O(u * g)`
 where u is number of users and g is the number of groups in the group tree

 ### Space Complexity:
-`O(g)`
+Let `m` be the space taken by 1 recursion call
-where u is number of users and g is the number of groups in the group tree
+Let `n` be the maximum depth of the recursion tree `O(u * g)`

 # Union Intersection: